e-kwsm/optking/README.rst

 ------------------------

 A basic driver has been implemented in QCEngine.
 QCEngine is built upon QCElemental which provides input validation and standardized input/output.
-To see the requirements for an Optimziation Input check MolSSI's `qcelemental documentation <http://docs.qcarchive.molssi.org/projects/QCElemental/en/stable/api/qcelemental.models.OptimizationInput.html#qcelemental.models.OptimizationInput>`_. **NOTE** QCElemental assumes atomic units by default:
+To see the requirements for an Optimization Input check MolSSI's `qcelemental documentation <http://docs.qcarchive.molssi.org/projects/QCElemental/en/stable/api/qcelemental.models.OptimizationInput.html#qcelemental.models.OptimizationInput>`_. **NOTE** QCElemental assumes atomic units by default:

 .. code-block:: python